kid1carus/Coda-2-LESS-Compiler/README.md

 This compiler does not have its own log, but it DOES barf a lot of stuff into system.log.
 Lines from this plugin start with 'LESS::'.

-Many of the command-line options for the Node.js compiler are not available-- if you have the need for any of these, let me know and I'll gladly add an option for it.

 Improvements
 ------------